 It is a lovely brush to use, not just because you can achieve a great clean of the teeth.
-There are other parts to the overall package that make the whole user experience feel more enjoyable.
+There are other parts to the overall package, such as the charging case that make the whole user experience feel more enjoyable.

-For me, there are 2 overarching issues that make it difficult to really recommend this toothbrush as an absolute must buy.
+For me there are 2 overarching issues that make it difficult to really recommend this toothbrush.

 The first is the lack of real-time tracking available in the smartphone app when brushing the teeth.
 No, you don’t need this.
 But, similar products offer such and it would be easy to believe the DiamondClean might offer such, even if it is not actually advertised in this way.

 The second issue is the price.
-It is expensive.
+It is very expensive.

 Oral-B’s Genius X or iO Series 6 delivers better value for money.